-Here already appear the differences with Heliodorus.
+already Here the differences appear with Heliodorus.
 Helios was not bound to any place; he was as little bound as the celestial star itself.
 He did not dwell in a sacred stone, nor did he have wives with whom he could have celebrated marriage.
 Of course, even in Heliodorus a moon goddess stands beside the solar god Ethiopian.
 But nowhere is she mentioned as a bride.
 Both gods appear as 'the purest and most luminous,' as opposed to Dionysus, who had no such absolute attributes, and who had been paragons to Elagabalus.
-Selene is, moreover, linked to the caste ПO
+Selene is, moreover, linked to the caste